-Button Action Purchase additional licenses Links you to the Aimetis Xnet where you can log into your account and canditional licenses.
-Refresh license from Aimetis.com If a newer license is available for your server, clicking this button will force Symphony to download the latest license file.
+Button Action Refresh license from Aimetis If a newer license is available for your server, clicking this button will force Symphony to download the latest license file.
 (You must have internet connectivity for this option.)
-Refresh license from file unable to automatically download a new license, this option allows you download the license and then manually apply it to the server.
+Refresh license from file If you have a Symphony server without internet access, or are otherwise unable to automatically download a new license, this option allows you to download the license and then manually apply it to the server.
 Show Raw License Displays the raw license in XML.